JaeLi0/leetcode-solutions/README.md

 - Sub-optimal and brute-force solutions kept in collapsible sections for reference
 - Common pitfalls and links to related problems

-The notes are written in Chinese (my working language for studying); code, tags, and structure are language-agnostic.
+The notes are written in Chinese; code, tags, and structure are language-agnostic.
 The goal is simple: open a note six months later and immediately re-derive the solution without starting from scratch.